miguelperez/guides/best-practices/README.md

 JavaScript
 ----------

+* If you like coffeeScript use it.
-* Prefer to use a pluging instead of writing one yourself.
+* Prefer to use a plug-in instead of writing one yourself.
-* Be sure to use javascript best practices.
+* Be sure to use [javascript best practices](/javascript-best-practices).
 * If you need to modify an existing plugin, do not modify the source.
 If the project is hosted in github fork it and submit a pull request if is a fix or enhacement.